michelecortiana/compileforge/README.md

 ### 3. API Key Authentication
 Even within the local environment, all interactions with the Gateway (such as submitting a job via `POST /compile` or polling via `GET /status/:id`) are protected by a mandatory API Key (`x-api-key` header).
 Unauthorized requests are immediately rejected by the Fastify server.

-> **Note:** Since the UI is a client-side SPA, the API key is embedded in the built JavaScript bundle.
+> **Note:** Since the UI is a client-side SPA, the API key is embedded in the built JavaScript bundle (whether built by Vite dev-mode or baked into the production image at Docker build time).
 This is an accepted trade-off for a local, single-user tool — the key must never be reused if this project is ever adapted for a shared or public deployment.

 <a name="4-secrets-management"></a>
 ### 4. Secrets Management
 Sensitive credentials (database passwords, message broker logins, API keys, and Prometheus metrics tokens) are securely managed and actively excluded from version control via `.gitignore`.
 * The repository provides `.example` templates.
-* Users must manually generate their own secure credentials and inject them via `.env` (for host-level scripts), `.env.docker` (for the Compose stack), and `ui/.env.local` (for the React UI).
+* Users must manually generate their own secure credentials and inject them via `.env` (for host-level scripts and Docker Compose interpolation), `.env.docker` (for the Gateway/Worker containers), and `ui/.env.local` (for UI development mode).
 * Prometheus authentication relies on a securely mounted file (`secrets/metrics_token.txt`) mapped directly into the container as a read-only volume.
+* `setup.sh` handles generating and wiring all of the above automatically — see [Run the Automated Setup](#2-run-the-automated-setup).

 <a name="5-least-privilege-containers"></a>
 ### 5. Least-Privilege Containers